 To access course materials, please enroll for the courses on Brightspace.

-I supervise master students in several different programs doing quantitative empirical research project in economics.
-The topical domain is broad and includes research problems related to the energy transition, climate change, globalization, and labor markets.
+I supervise master students in several different programs doing quantitative empirical research from an economic perspective.
+The thematic domain is broad and includes research problems related to the energy transition, climate change, globalization, and labor markets.
 Contact me if you are interested.

 You develop the research question and define the project in consultation with me.
-You are encouraged to search the scientific literature in order to identify a “role model”, meaning a published scientific article that you like that more or less does what you want to do.
-You write your thesis by emulating the role model, and this way you learn doing research.
+You are encouraged to search the scientific literature in order to identify a “role model”, meaning a published scientific article i) that you like and ii) that more or less does what you want to do.
+You write your thesis and learn to do research by emulating the role model.

 Your research question should be suitable for the application of quantitative empirical methods.
-Most of my students use either input-output modeling or some kind of statistical method for prediction and causal inference (e.g. regression analysis, difference-in-differences, synthetic control).
+Most of my students use either input-output modeling or some kind of statistical method for prediction and causal inference (e.g. regression, difference-in-differences, synthetic control).

-- Input-output models are not overly complicated, which means that you can start from scratch and learn-by-doing, that is, while writing your master thesis.
-If you go this route, the textbook “Input-Output Analysis: Foundations and Extensions” by Miller & Blair should become your friend; read the chapters 1 & 2 to get an impression.
+- Input-output models are not overly complicated, which means that you can start from scratch and learn by doing (i.e. while writing your master thesis).
+If you go this route, the textbook “Input-Output Analysis: Foundations and Extensions” by Miller & Blair should become your friend (read the first two chapters to get an impression).
 Input-output analysis is usually done in Matlab, R, or Python.

-- To apply quantitative statistical methods, you should have a background in probability, statistics, and linear regression analysis before the start of the master thesis project, and you should be willing to learn statistical theory and methods by yourself using textbooks such as “Introductory Econometrics” by Wooldridge, “The Mixtape” by Cunningham, and “The Effect” by Huntington-Klein.
-Knowledge of and skills in ex-ante modeling and numerical simulations cannot make up for a lack of training in statistical methods.
+- To apply quantitative statistical methods, you should have a background in probability, statistics, and linear regression before the start of the master thesis project, and you should be willing to learn new statistical ideas and methods by yourself using introductory textbooks such as “Introductory Econometrics” by Wooldridge, “Introduction to Econometrics” by Stock & Watson, “The Mixtape” by Cunningham, and “The Effect” by Huntington-Klein.
+Expertise in ex-ante modeling and numerical simulations cannot make up for a lack of training in statistics.